 5. Order internet lines ASAP

-This can't be said enough: When moving from MPLS to SD-WAN, order internet lines the moment you know you'll need them.
+This can't be said enough: When undertaking an MPLS-to-SD-WAN migration, the moment you know you need internet lines, order them.
 Yes, SD-WAN can deploy faster than MPLS, but don't be fooled -- that's when compared against low-cost broadband circuits.
-For high-quality, dedicated internet access, you'll need the right fiber plant, and that can take nearly as long as getting MPLS in place.
+For high-quality, dedicated internet access, you need the right fiber plant, and that can take nearly as long as getting MPLS in place.

 The consequence of waiting can catch enterprises by surprise.
-At one Fortune 100 customer of mine, I advised early on to start its internet service provider (ISP) installations.
+At one Fortune 100 customer of mine, I advised early on to start ISP installations.
 It waited, and when it wanted to cut over from MPLS, internet access wasn't available.
-The result was that it ended up paying $250,000 more in MPLS charges as it waited for internet fibers to be pulled to its various premises.
-Some other installations took as long as an entire year.
+The result: It ended up paying $250,000 more in MPLS charges as it waited for internet fibers to be pulled to its various premises.